 For many participants, the arts contest is an opportunity to express complex emotions through creative outlets.
 Lauri Cherian, whose poem, “Courage,” earned an honorable mention in the adult writing category, highlighted the power of writing poetry in her own mental health journey during the COVID-19 pandemic: “It was a really great way to get all that angst out.
 That is why I create and write.
 I feel like I’ve come out of a dark season into the light through creativity.”

-For more information, including past winners, rules, and how to submit artwork, visit the gallery website.
+For more information, including past winners, and rules, visit the gallery website.